Leveraging Language Model Capabilities for Sound Event Detection: Conclusions

-In this work, we propose a novel method for furnishing sound event detection with LMs, which harnesses the power of LMs to provide concise event sequences.
-We design an encoder-decoder architecture that facilitates decoupling and multitasking.
-The encoder part, comprising alternative audio feature extractors with contrastive learning, aligns features effectively.
-Meanwhile, the decoder part, consisting of pre-trained LMs, enhances the fine-grained capabilities for SED.
-The experimental results on DCASE demonstrate the feasibility of the generative model, which exhibits remarkable generality and enhances the accuracy of time relation sequences.
-In addition, from various perspectives, we have investigated the performance of HTS-AT, BERT modules, which are found to achieve comparable results with the baseline concerning the detection metrics.
+In this paper, we proposed a novel method to generate SED utilizing language models, which harnesses the capability of language models to provide precise SED text.
+We design an end-to-end architecture that integrate audio and language space.
+The encoder audio model produces features serving as key and values.
+Meanwhile, the decoder generate the sound event and temporal location content.
+The experimental results demonstrate the feasibility of the generative model, which exhibits remarkable generality and multi-modal capability.
+In addition, from various ablation study, we have investigated the performance of different modules, which achieve comparable results with the single modal.